U-Vanessa/Matrix-Operations/README.md

 # Matrix-Operations

-This project implements a `SparseMatrix` class in Python, which provides functionalities to load sparse matrices from files, perform matrix operations (addition, subtraction, multiplication), and save the results to files.
+This project implements a `Matrix-Operations` class in Python, which provides functionalities to load sparse matrices from files, perform matrix operations (addition, subtraction, multiplication), and save the results to files.
 The matrices are represented in a space-efficient manner by storing only the non-zero elements.

 ## Features